Isilon/isilon_hadoop_tools/README.md

 **Usage:**

-``bash Isilon-create-directories.sh –dist --zone --append-cluster-name --fixperm --posix-only``
+``bash Isilon-create-directories.sh –dist <hwx|bi|cdh> --zone <zoneName> --fixperm --posix-only --verbose --append-cluster-name <clusterName>``

 **Arguments**

     * dist – distribution of Hadoop for which the script should create an HDFS directory skeleton
     * zone – the name of the access zone where the directory skeleton should be created
-    * append-cluster-name – the Hadoop cluster name the script should append to the usernames (useful for multi-tenant environments that will use a single KDC)
     * fixperm – argument to alter the permissions ownership of the directory skeleton according to the users created by isilon-create-users.sh
     * posix-only - argument that will strip existing permissions, including ACEs, before applying posix permissions.
+    * verbose - invokes set -x on the script so we can inspect actions
+    * append-cluster-name – the Hadoop cluster name the script should append to the usernames (useful for multi-tenant environments that will use a single KDC)